This page offers you some useful guiding questions to help you get started with research.

 Remember to define your topic with enough flexibility to adapt to available data!
 Data is not available for every thinkable topic.
 Some data is private, must be purchased, uncollected, or unavailable.
 Be prepared to try alternative data.

 Data is the raw information that is collected and/or recorded.
 Statistics is an interpretation and summary of data.
-Statistics are used to provide meaningful conclusions about data.
+In other words, statistics are used to provide meaningful conclusions about data.

 Examples: Datasets, machine-readable data files, data files for statistical software programs